haiquangtran/Exam-Notes/DEVELOPING-MICROSOFT-AZURE-SOLUTIONS.md

 ## Sections of the exam
 ## **Create and manage Azure Resource Manager (ARM) Virtual Machines**
+  - Virtual Machines
+    - Manage through Portal, PowerShell (mainly for DevOps) or REST API.
+    - Consists of Virtual Network, a Cloud Service wrapper with a Virtual Machine in that wrapper, with a storage account that contains an Image, OS Disk, and Data Disk(s).
+  - Deployment
+    - Do it in the Azure market place.
+    - Can select existing VM images
+    - Can use PowerShell and deploy using PowerShell too
+    - There are also JSON ARM Templates which allow for intelliSense and fast set up
+  - ARM Templates Portal
+    - Custom deployment allows you to create a template from scratch
+  - Desired State Configuration
+    - Allows you to preset/set the VM to a desired state
+    - Usually will be seen in the template.
+  - Uploading Images
+    - Create a custom image from an existing machine using Sys prep or the system preparation tool
+    - This allows you to create a template of an existing machine that we can continue to use within Azure as a new virtual machine
+  - Availability Sets
+    - Availability sets are NOT created by default
+    - You have to create the Availability Set WITH the virtual machine
+    - VMs may be impacted by unplanned outages such as power cuts, networks etc. Or during planned maintenance, we need to understand were patching the underlying host OS.
+These will run as a VM but we yet we still need to patch the Host we still need the VMs to be available.
+When you create a availability set you will have upgrade domains and fault domains.
+    - Planned vs unplanned maintenance
+      - Configure multiple VMs in an availability set for redundancy
+      - Configure each application tier into separate availability sets
+      - Combine a Load Balancer with availability sets
+      - Use multiple storage accounts for each availability set
+    - Upgrade domains
+      - Is for underlying patching
+      - Five (non-user configurable) domains by default
+      - Groups of VMs and hardware that can be rebooted at the same time
+    - Fault domains
+      - Separate hardware & network (Incase of a network switch, or power outage, or hardware failure)
+      - Three domains by default
+      - Group of VMs that share a common power source and network switch
+  - Storage replication options
+    - Locally redundant
+	  - Default
+	  - up to 3 nodes in same data center
+	- Zone redundant storage
+	  - up to 3 data centers in the same region
+	- Geo-redundant storage
+	  - Data center in a different region
+	- Read-access geo-redundant storage
+	  - Data center in a different region
+	  - Secondary data can be read (read-only not write).
+  - ARM VM Storage
+    - Configure disk caching
+      - Input/output operations per second (IOPS)
+      - Throughput (Mbps)
+      - Read/write vs Read and striping
+  - Storage capacity
+    - Sizing and egress traffic limits (there are scalability and performance targets regarding storage for a VM)
+  - Azure File Service
+    - SMB file shares from the VM
+    - Can be used from the File system I/O APIs
+  - Premium vs Standard
+    - Prem: high-performance, low-latency disk support for I/O intensive workloads
+  - VM Networking
+    - Network Security Group (NSG)
+      - A virtual network device which has ACL rules that allow/deny network traffic
+      - Can only be applied to resources within the region it was created
+      - Diagnostic logging capability
+      - Associating (NSG to Network Interface Card (NIC), NSG to subnet) - ONE NSG to a NIC or subnet
+    - User Defined Routes (UDRs) / Route tables
+      - Specify the next hop for packets flowing to a specific subnet
+      - Force tunnelling to the internet via your on-premises network
+      - Network Virtual Appliance
+      - Routes selected in order of 1.
+UDR, 2.
+BGP (with ExpressRoute), 3.
+System Route
+      - Use of virtual appliances in your Azure environment
+      - System Routes
+        - 3 Default Rules: Local vNet, On-premises, Internet
+          - Any subnet to another w/in a VNet.
+          - From VMs to the internet
+          - From VNet to another VNet via VPN gateway
+          - From a VNet to another VNet through VNet Peering
+          - From a VNet to on-premises network via VPN gateway
+    - Application Gateway
+      - Load balancing
+        - Websocket traffic
+        - Sticky session apps
+        - SSL offload
+  - VM Scale Sets
+    - Identical set of VMs
+      - PaaS-like autoscale
+      - Focus is load and elastic in and out (can scale up and down)
+    - Scaling
+      - PaaS-like autoscale using autoScaleSettings in ARM template
+        - Rules using metricTriggers
+      - Can combine Desired State Configuration extension
+      - Initial scale setting using ARM template: "sku" : { "name" : "Standard_A0", "tier": "Standard", "capcity": 3 }
+        - Can configure a Vms scale set's scaling capabilites in the template.
 ## **Design and implement a storage and data strategy**
   - Azure Storage and Azure SQL Database are important in Microsoft Azure PaaS strategy for storage.
   - Azure Storage